 How Does Lactic Acid Work?

-This ingredient is derived from sour milk or sugar-rich foods, and it’s a water-soluble substance that possesses larger molecules, making it slightly different from glycolic acid.
+Lactic acid is an exfoliating acid derived from sour milk or sugar-rich foods, and it’s a water-soluble substance with larger molecules, making it slightly different from glycolic acid.

 Some benefits of using lactic acid include: